Esha Deol: Debut and early work (2002–2003)

-Breakthrough (2004–2008)
+Breakthrough and career struggles (2004–2008)

 In 2004, Deol made her debut in Tamil cinema by playing a French teacher in Mani Ratnam's political film Aayutha Ezhuthu opposite Suriya.
 She earned critical acclaim for her performance.
 Sify.com defined her as "surprisingly fresh and sparkling".
 To prepare for her role, Deol learned nuances of the language with Mani Ratnam's assistant R. Kannan.
 This was the only Tamil film she ever acted in.
 After completing Aaytha Ezhuthu, Deol started filming the Hindi version of the movie titled Yuva.
 In Yuva, Deol repeated the same role and was paired opposite Ajay Devgn.
 Both movies were released on the same date but could not attain success.
 Yuva had a below average opening and flopped at the box office.

 Deol finally got her breakthrough with Yash Raj Films' action film Dhoom opposite Abhishek Bachchan, John Abraham, Uday Chopra and Rimi Sen. It was Deol's first action role and she was paired opposite Chopra.
 The film had a decent opening and became a hit at the box office, becoming the fourth-highest-grossing film of the year.
 Deol did not get much scope in the film, but her performance earned her a nomination for the IIFA Award for Best Supporting Actress at the 6th IIFA Awards.